candlerb/htcondor_dag.py/README.md

 (alternatively, you can edit the .sub file to include these parameters)

-To write the DAG to a file instead of stdout:
+To write the DAG to a different file:

+    from htcondor import dag
-    defaults['dag'] = open('mytest.dag','w')
+    dag.filename = "foo.dag"

 Returning python values (experimental)
 ======================================